ethereum-oasis-op/baseline/docs/community/governance.md

 OASIS Open is a non-profit, vendor-neutral standards developing organization.
 It provides rules and guidelines to ensure equitable and transparent oversight of technical collaborations in open source and open standards.
 Additionally, it provides services such as technical program support, legal, marketing, and events management.

-The Baseline Protocol is governed by the [Ethereum OASIS Project Governing Board](https://www.baseline-protocol.org/about/) under the [OASIS Open Projects Program](http://oasis-open-projects.org/).
-Ethereum OASIS exists to provide a neutral forum for companies and community representatives to create high-quality specifications that facilitate Ethereum’s longevity, interoperability, and ease of integration.
-One does not have to "join" the group formally or financially in order to make a contribution to Baseline or other Ethereum OASIS projects.
+The Baseline Protocol is governed by the [EEA Community Projects Governing Board](https://github.com/eea-oasis/managed-open-project/blob/main/PROJECT-GOVERNING-BOARD.md) under the [OASIS Open Projects Program](http://oasis-open-projects.org/).
+EEA Community Projects, an OASIS Managed Open Project, exists to provide a neutral forum for companies and community representatives to create high-quality specifications that facilitate Ethereum’s longevity, interoperability, and ease of integration.
+One does not have to "join" the group formally or financially in order to make a contribution to Baseline or other EEA Community Projects.

 Additional documentation about the OASIS Open Projects program can be found [here](https://github.com/oasis-open-projects/documentation).

 ## License and Patent Policies <a id="license-and-patent-policies"></a>

-All repos in the Ethereum OASIS organization, including Baseline Protocol repositories, adhere to OASIS Open Projects [license](https://github.com/oasis-open-projects/documentation/blob/master/policy/licenses.md) and [patent polices](https://github.com/oasis-open-projects/documentation/blob/master/policy/call-for-patent-disclosure.md).
+All repos in the EEA Community Projects organization, including Baseline Protocol repositories, adhere to OASIS Open Projects [license](https://github.com/oasis-open-projects/documentation/blob/master/policy/licenses.md) and [patent polices](https://github.com/oasis-open-projects/documentation/blob/master/policy/call-for-patent-disclosure.md).

-In order to ensure clean IPR that allows Baseline to remain an open technology, OASIS rules require an [Entity CLA](https://www.oasis-open.org/resources/projects/cla/projects-entity-cla) for persons or organizations contributing on behalf of a legal entity, and an [Individual CLA](http://cla-assistant.io/ethereum-oasis/baseline) for community contributions.
-You must [sign the ICLA](http://cla-assistant.io/ethereum-oasis/baseline) before your pull requests to the baseline repository will be merged.
-[Check here](https://www.oasis-open.org/resources/projects/cla/projects-view-entity-cla) to see if your company has signed the ECLA.
+In order to ensure clean IPR that allows Baseline to remain an open technology, OASIS rules require an [Entity CLA](https://www.oasis-open.org/resources/projects/cla/projects-entity-cla) for persons or organizations contributing on behalf of a legal entity, and an [Individual CLA](https://cla-assistant.io/eea-oasis/managed-open-project) for community contributions.
+You must [sign the ICLA](https://cla-assistant.io/eea-oasis/managed-open-project) before your pull requests to the baseline repository will be merged.
+[Check here](https://community.oasis-open.org/s/searchdirectory?id=a233l0000038IIo) to see if your company has signed the ECLA.

 ## Code of Conduct <a id="code-of-conduct"></a>

-​Here is the link to the official [code of conduct](https://github.com/ethereum-oasis/baseline/blob/master/CODE_OF_CONDUCT.md).
+​Here is the link to the official [code of conduct](https://github.com/eea-oasis/managed-open-project/blob/main/CODE-OF-CONDUCT.md).

 ## **Charter: Baseline Open Source Project Governance** <a id="charter-baseline-open-source-project-governance"></a>

-**Ratified on March 18, 2020 by the** [**PGB**](community-leaders.md#your-project-governance-board)**.**
+**Ratified on March 18, 2020 by the** [**PGB**](https://github.com/eea-oasis/managed-open-project/blob/main/PROJECT-GOVERNING-BOARD.md)**.**

 The Baseline Protocol shall be a project within the Ethereum-Oasis project of [OASIS](https://www.oasis-open.org/) through at least May 31, 2020.
 The Project Governing Board \(PGB\) of the Ethereum-OASIS project, which was established in 2019 and is currently supported by the EEA and the Ethereum Foundation \(EF\), currently consists of Dan Burnett \(ConsenSys\), Tas Dienes \(EF\), and Chaals Neville \(EEA\) – supported by Jory Burson \(OASIS\).
 The Baseline Project shall be supported under the existing contract with OASIS and shall require no additional fees than those already paid by EEA/EF and the parties to the Open Ethereum Project until May 31, 2020.
 Negotiation to continue the Baseline Project with OASIS shall be conducted between March and May 2020.